Grid ref: TL 790 017 (click for o/s map)

 There is a sizeable pool with a raised bog, thought to have been formed many years ago from clay-digging to make bricks.
 Here can be found greater spearwort, hop sedge and other aquatic plants, three species of sphagnum moss and the hair-moss Polytrichum commune.

-Birds include woodpeckers and a good population of woodland warblers.
-The wood teems with wood ants and has a wide range of other insects
+Birdlife includes woodpeckers and a good population of woodland warblers.
+The wood teems with wood ants and has a wide range of other insects.

 Buses run every half-hour between Chelmsford and South Woodham Ferrers, stopping at the main gate.